 Years ago, as a member of the Oregon Daffodil Society, I had the good fortune to meet one of the world’s foremost daffodil breeders.
 I asked her why she wasn’t worried about all her carefully recorded crosses becoming “contaminated” by pollen that might be carried by wind or animal pollinators.
 I was intrigued to learn that this wasn’t considered important because very rarely will these highly-bred flowers cross without human intervention.

 This loss of pollinator-attracting features is not unique to daffodils but happens in all sorts of flowers from roses to pansies.
-It is the main reason why people interested in planting native bee habitat or wild pollinator habitat are encouraged to plant either native species or heirloom species that have not been highly manipulated.
+It is the main reason why people interested in planting native bee habitats or wild pollinator habitats are encouraged to plant either native species or heirloom species that have not been highly manipulated.
 If you are unsure of a plant’s history, there are certain earmarks that point to intensive breeding.
 These include very large flowers, variegated flowers, flowers of unusual color, great size, long blooming period, or flowers known as “doubles” or “triples” with multiple sets of petals.

 If you are trying to plant for pollinators, remember that many of the gardening catalogs mark the varieties that are attractive to pollinators.
 Also, stay alert when you see local plants that attract large numbers of pollinators—perhaps you can find the name of the variety from the owner or ask for a cutting or find out where the seed came from.